 Consider how a simple function y(x), which might be a cross section, $\sigma(E)$, is represented. y(x) is represented by a series of tabulated values, pairs of x and y(x), plus a method for interpolating between input values.
 The pairs are ordered by increasing values of x.
 There will be NP values of the pair, x and y(x) given.
 The complete region over which x is defined is broken into NR interpolation ranges.
 An interpolation range is defined as a range of the independent variable x in which a specified interpolation scheme can be used; i.e., the same scheme gives interpolated values of y(x) for any value of x within this range.
-To illustrate this, see Figure 1 and the definitions, below:
+To illustrate this, see Figure 2 and the definitions, below:

-'''
+$^{^{13}\}mathrm{See}$ Appendix H for neutron mass.

-x(n) is the n^{th} value of x,
+- x(n) is the n^{th} value of x,

-'''
+- y(n) is the n^{th} value of y,

-y(n) is the n^{th} value of y,
+- NP is the number of pairs (x and y) given,

-NP is the number of pairs (x and y) given,
+- INT(m) is the interpolation scheme identification number used in the m^{th} range,

-INT(m) is the interpolation scheme identification number used in the m^{th} range,
+- NBT(m) is the value of n separating the m^{th} and the $(m+1)^{th}$ interpolation ranges.

-NBT(m) is the value of n separating the m^{th} and the $(m+1)^{th}$ interpolation ranges.
+Figure 2: Interpolation of a tabulated one-dimensional function for a case with NP=10, NR=3.